sara5521/Penetration-Testing-Tools/service-enumeration/smb/nmap.md

 - 🧱 Builtin Groups: Show default permission roles like Admins, Guests, RDP users, etc.
 - 🕓 Domain created: 2013-08-22

-#### 📌 Purpose:
-This script tries to list the Windows domains or workgroups the SMB server belongs to.

-Think of a domain as the "name of the Windows network" (like `CORP`, `DEMO.LOCAL`, or `WORKGROUP`).
-#### 🧠 Why is this useful?
-- Helps you know what domain or workgroup the machine belongs to.
-- Useful for:
-  - Active Directory attacks
-  - Targeting specific domain users
-  - Mapping the Windows network
-- Sometimes reveals the domain SID (Security Identifier)

 ---

 ## 👥 5.
 Enumerate Users
 ```bash
 nmap -p 445 --script smb-enum-users <target-ip>
 ```
+#### 📌 Purpose:
+This script tries to list user accounts on a Windows machine by querying the SMB service.
+#### 🧠 Why is this useful?
+- It gives you a list of usernames that exist on the system.
+- You can use these names for:
+  - Brute-force attacks (e.g. with Hydra)
+  - Password spraying
+  - Understanding roles and access levels
+- Sometimes even works with anonymous access

 #### INE Lab Example:
 ``` bash
 nmap -p445 --script smb-enum-users --script-args smbusername=administrator,smbpassword=smbserver_771 demo.ine.local